Skip to content

 The iframe then splits the private key into three shares using Shamir's secret sharing:

 1. Device share, which is persisted on the user's device.
-In a browser environment, this is stored in the iframe's local storage.
+In a browser environment, this is stored in the browser's local storage via the iframe.

 2. Auth share, which is encrypted and stored by Privy.
 The Privy SDK will retrieve this share for a user when they log in to your app.